 Function Overloading in C++

 Functions with different return types and identical parameters can not be overloaded.
-The determination to call a particular function is decided at the compile time.
-Function overloading not only improves code readability and reusability but also makes code faster and reduces memory space.
+The determination to call a particular function is decided at compile time.
+Function overloading not only improves code readability and reusability but also speeds up code and reduces memory space.

 What Is Function Overloading In C++

-Functions are a block of code written to perform specific actions.
-Function name helps the compiler to identify the operation the user wants to accomplish.
+Functions are blocks of code written to perform specific actions.
+The function name helps the compiler identify the operation the user wants to accomplish.

 Still, we often want the same function to perform different actions based on inputs given to the function, just like a classroom can have more than one student with the same name.
 Still, they can have different heights, appearances, and personalities.

-One of the main features of C++ is function overloading.
-It is a concept where more than one function has different parameters but shares a common function name.
+One of C++'s main features is function overloading.
+In this concept, more than one function has different parameters but shares a common function name.

-Using a unique set of arguments, we can redefine a function under an umbrella of a common function name, just like different varieties of apples have different sizes, textures, and colors.
-Still, all have the common name apple.
+Using a unique set of arguments, we can redefine a function under the umbrella of a standard function name, just like different varieties of apples have different sizes, textures, and colours.
+Still, everyone has the common name apple.
 In OOPs, this concept is also called the Function of Polymorphism.

 As explained above, we can have two people with the same name but very different lives and personalities.
 Similarly, we often want our function to perform various operations but still have a common function name.
 Function overloading is a feature of object-oriented programming, which allows two or more functions to be created with the same name but with different arguments (different numbers of arguments or different data types of arguments).